enkidevs/enki-scripts/README.md

 # Enki Scripts

-List of bash scripts used by @enkidevs.
+List of scripts used by @enkidevs.